umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 - brain doctor and traffic light controller and city infrastructure maintainer 1. change the state of a subset of nodes in the network

 The _multi-stage pipeline archetype_ refers to simulation environments with a directional state partition graph with arbitrary connection topology.
 In this case, each state partition corresponds to a separate stage in some pipeline model of the real-world phenomenon.
 Directionality in the connection structure is the key distinction between this archetype and the others in our classification scheme.
-We've provided one illustrated example of a multi-stage pipeline state partition graph in Fig.~\ref{fig:state-partition-graph-multi-stage-pipelines}.
+We've provided one illustrated example of a multi-stage pipeline state partition graph below.

 ![](../assets/dexetera/dexetera-pipeline-state-partition-graph.drawio.png)

 We're now ready to discuss how multi-stage pipelines are typically observed with data from realistic scenarios.
 To do this, it will help to first consider which real-world problem domains are best-suited to this archetype structure.
 From the literature, we can identify these as:

+- Sequential design simulations to change the configuration or data collection strategies of, e.g., astronomical telescopes (see [@jia2023observation] and [@yatawatta2021deep]), biological experiments [@treloar2022deep] and user interface journeys [@lomas2016interface], which typically define a finite set of possible actions that can be taken.
 - Simulations of logistics pipelines, e.g., organised supply chains [@yan2022reinforcement], humanitarian aid distribution pipelines [@yu2021reinforcement], hospital capacity planning [@shuvo2021deep], etc.
 - Environments which emulate data pipeline optimisation problems [@nagrecha2023intune].